NSA Risks Talent Exodus Amid Morale Slump, Trump Fears

 All my friends in NSA are looking (Score:5, Interesting)

-Re: All my friends in NSA are looking (Score:4, Interesting)
+Re: All my friends in NSA are looking (Score:5, Interesting)

 Then he should have left after Snowden.
 Your friend is a liar and a hypocrite.